joy-celeste/nikki-db/README.md

 - [x] Hide / delete worn items from the items panel
 - [x] Refactor to initialize everything in its own usecase instead of in App.tsx
 - [x] Download render button
+- [ ] Script for automatically creating suit breakdowns

+### Milestone 2: Browse clothes, and edit a single character; initial closed beta of only newest suits
 - [ ] Create clothes selection panel - select items by category
 - [ ] Update snapshots with height/width info
-- [ ] Refactor loadMultipleItems() for better separation of concerns
-- [ ] Save items on reload (`localStorage`)
-- [ ] Undo / Redo
+- [ ] PNG compression
-- [ ] Find out how to only upload changed files to API
+- [ ] Obfuscate filenames
 - [ ] Update equipped menu for better UX
 - - [ ] Adding items shows it up in the equipped panel
 - - [ ] Update equipped panel to show 3 items per row
 - - [ ] Add in red check icon to show visible items
 - - [ ] Small menu to delete an item
+- - [ ] Button to delete all unworn items
+- [ ] Bug: DST skin goes above underwear
+- [ ] When loading multiple items, unhide everything
+- [ ] Load sessions by URL (list of items or a suit id)
-- [ ] Obfuscate filenames
+- [ ] Obfuscate JSON
+- [ ] Create a subset of clothes data
+- [ ] Script for creating web with limited number of suits, and can hide search bar

+### Milestone 3: Performance increases, address initial feedback
+- [ ] Refactor loadMultipleItems() for better separation of concerns
+- [ ] Find out how to only upload changed files to API
 - [ ] Script for allowing only certain items to be shown
-- [ ] Script for automatically creating suit breakdowns
-- [ ] Bug: DST skin goes above underwear
 - [ ] Bug: Downloaded image fails if the top of the character is above the top of the viewport.
-- [ ] When loading multiple items, unhide everything
 - [ ] Copy list of items to clipboard
+- [ ] Bug: Some suits are marked as posed when they are just alts of unposed suits (example: Pegasus's Dream)
-- [ ] Load sessions by URL
+- [ ] Display only suits that are visible in Achievements section

-### Milestone 2: Beta of newest suits + current wardrobe
+### Milestone 4: Beta of newest suits + current wardrobe
 - [ ] Invest in ways to reduce image theft (for Paper's sake, not mine)
 - [ ] Upload wardrobe file - load into simulator
 - [ ] Search function - lazy load on stop typing